aqib-9/Expense-Tracker/README.md

 # Expense-Tracker
-A (deprecated) web app for tracking expenses and budgets.
+A web app for tracking expenses and budgets.

 What are tendies?
 Basically, money.
-Internet people call money 'tendies' and it's a word play on 'tender' (i.e. legal currency) and chicken tenders the food ¯\\\_(ツ)_/¯
+Internet people call money 'tendies' and it's a word play on 'tender' (i.e. legal currency) and chicken tenders the food

 ## Features
   * Quick and bulk expensing